smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 It's buggy, does not have all the same features, and pages take forever to load.

 As a replacement for OneNote, I use a set of markdown files, image files, and pdfs.
-I keep these files in GitHub.
+I keep these files in GitHub, in a private repo.
 I browse and edit them either in VS Code locally or via the GitHub web interface.

 This change has a lot of benefits for me and I am happy to be done with OneNote.